 California Outdoor Engagement Coalition

 Location: Berkeley, CA

 Description: The mission of the California Outdoor Engagement Coalition is to expand equitable access to the outdoors for all Californians through cross-sector partnerships and collective impact.
-Our three priorities are to advocate for equitable access to the outdoors; promote equity, diversity, and inclusion in the outdoors; and achieve collective impact.
+The Coalition’s three priorities are to advocate for equitable access to the outdoors; promote equity, diversity, and inclusion in the outdoors; and achieve collective impact.

 Casting for Recovery